 I’ve been dipping into one of my favourite reads, The Varieties of Psychedelic Experience by Robert Masters and Jean Houston.
 This is in anticipation of Saturday’s study day on psi and psychedelics at the Society for Psychical Research in London (April 26).
-Study days aren’t always that well attended, but I expect this one will be.
+These events aren’t always that well attended, but I expect this one will be.
 As the prohibition on cannabis splutters to an end there’s a sense that cracks might also start to develop in the ban on the use of hallucinogens, with who knows what exciting results.

 Varieties describes research into the effects of LSD and peyote in some 200 sessions, with detailed descriptions of different kinds of experiences.
 It’s like entering into another world, and it’s extraordinary to think that in the right circumstances any of us could gain access to it.
 As I think Aldous Huxley was the first to suggest, this altered state of consciousness should ideally be part of everyone’s education

 Does the psychedelic experience stimulate psi?
 There are various reports by ethnologists and explorers that it does, with native people under the influence of hallucinogens suddenly showing uncanny knowledge of things going on in distant locations (as was subsequently verified).
-Many subjects of these LSD and peyote sessions believed themselves to be in telepathic rapport with others.
+Many subjects of LSD and peyote sessions believed themselves to be in telepathic rapport with others.
 So the authors set about doing some experiments.

 They started with Zener cards.
 The average score of 27 subjects was 3.5, or 1.5 below chance, which they speculated might indicate psi-missing – a possibility if only because the subjects understandably found it a boring waste of time.
 However four of the subjects produced consistently high scores on LSD, but poorly without.
-It seems other researchers had similarly patchy results with card guessing in psychedelic states, with the sole exception of Andrija Puharich, as reported in his book Beyond Telepathy.
+It seems other researchers had similarly dismal results with card guessing in psychedelic states, with the sole exception of Andrija Puharich, as reported in his book Beyond Telepathy.

 The authors had more success by getting people to image a scene that had been briefly described in a sealed envelope.
-In the case of one high-scoring subject, ‘Viking ship tossed in storm’ produced an image of a snake with arched head swimming in tossed seas.
+In the case of one high-scoring subject ‘Viking ship tossed in storm’ produced an image of a snake with arched head swimming in tossed seas.
 ‘Rain forest in the Amazon’ produced lush vegetation, exotic, flowers, startling greens.
 ‘Atlas holding up the world’ led to ‘Hercules tossing a ball up and down in his hand’; a sailboat off a rocky coast – sailboat sailing around a cliff; etc.

 In a third type of experiment the subject was asked to get inside the head of some historical character.